-- From Opening Day through August 31 of the championship season and during postseason games, Major League Clubs may designate a maximum of 13 pitchers for a game. - (2) From September 1 through the end of the championship season (including any tiebreaker games), Major League Clubs may designate a maximum of 14 pitchers for a game. - (3) Players who qualify as "Two-Way Players" under Major League Rule 2(b)(2) may appear as pitchers during a game without counting toward a Club's pitcher limitations. - (4) No player on the lineup card other than those designated as Two-Way players or pitchers by the Club may appear in a championship season or postseason game as a pitcher, except that any player may appear as a pitcher following the 9th inning of an extra inning game, or in any game in which his team is losing or winning by equal to or more than 6 runs when the player enters as a pitcher; provided, however, that any player added to the Active List as a 27th Player prior to September 1 shall not count toward the maximum of 13 pitchers. - (d) The umpire-in-chief shall make certain that the original and copies of the respective batting orders are identical, and then tender a copy of each batting order to the opposing manager.
+- (a) First, the home manager, or his designee, shall give his batting order to the umpire-inchief, in duplicate. - (b) Next, the visiting manager, or his designee, shall give his batting order to the umpire-in-chief, in duplicate. - (c) As a courtesy, each lineup card presented to the umpire-in-chief should list the fielding positions to be played by each player in the batting order.
+If a designated hitter is to be used, the lineup card shall designate which hitter is to be the designated hitter.
+See Rule 5.11(a).
+As a courtesy, potential substitute players should also be listed, but the failure to list a potential substitute player shall not make such potential substitute player ineligible to enter the game. - (d) The umpire-in-chief shall make certain that the original and copies of the respective batting orders are identical, and then tender a copy of each batting order to the opposing manager.
 The copy retained by the umpire shall be the official batting order.
 The tender of the batting order by the umpire shall establish the batting orders.
-Thereafter, no substitutions shall be made by either manager, except as provided in the rules.

-Rule 4.03(d) to 4.03(e)

-(e) As soon as the home team's batting order is handed to the umpire-in-chief the umpires are in charge of the playing field and from that moment the umpire-in-chief shall have sole authority to determine when a game shall be called, suspended or resumed on account of weather or the condition of the playing field.
+Thereafter, no substitutions shall be made by either manager, except as provided in the rules. - (e) As soon as the home team's batting order is handed to the umpire-in-chief the umpires are in charge of the playing field and from that moment the umpire-in-chief shall have sole authority to determine when a game shall be called, suspended or resumed on account of weather or the condition of the playing field.
 The umpire-in-chief shall not call the game until at least 30 minutes after he has suspended play.
 The umpire-in-chief may continue the suspension so long as he believes there is any chance to resume play.
 Nothing in this Rule is intended to affect a Club's ability to suspend or resume any game pursuant to a policy governing severe weather, significant weather threats, and lightning safety that has been filed with the league office prior to the championship season.

-Rule 4.03 Comment: Obvious errors in the batting order, which are noticed by the umpire-in-chief before he calls "Play" for the start of the game, should be called to the attention of the manager or captain of the team in error, so the correction can be made before the game starts.
+Rule 4.03 Comment: Obvious errors in the batting order, which are noticed by the umpire-inchief before he calls "Play" for the start of the game, should be called to the attention of the manager or captain of the team in error, so the correction can be made before the game starts.
 For example, if a manager has inadvertently listed only eight men in the batting order, or has listed two players with the same last name but without an identifying initial and the errors are noticed by the umpire before he calls "play," he shall cause such error or errors to be corrected before he calls "play" to start the game.
 Teams should not be "trapped" later by some mistake that obviously was inadvertent and which can be corrected before the game starts.